Feds Bust Militia Plot to Kidnap Michigan Gov. Gretchen Whitmer, Overthrow Government: Affidavit

 Federal prosecutors on Thursday announced the arrest of six men who allegedly plotted with a militia group to violently overthrow the government and kidnap Michigan Gov. Gretchen Whitmer.

 The half a dozen men were arrested Wednesday night after the FBI and Michigan State Police reportedly spent hours raiding a Hartland, Michigan, home.
-As part of the alleged plot, the group joined forces with members of a Michigan militia, according to a federal affidavit filed Thursday.
+As part of the alleged plot, the group joined forces with members of a Michigan militia, with whom they discussed attacking the state Capitol building, storming a police facility, and kidnapping Whitmer outside her vacation home, according to a federal affidavit filed Thursday.

 “Several members talked about murdering ‘tyrants’ or ‘taking’ a sitting governor,” an FBI agent wrote in the affidavit, as first reported by The Detroit News.
 “The group decided they needed to increase their numbers and encouraged each other to talk to their neighbors and spread their message.”

 The affidavit states that through an informant, the FBI became aware that several men, including Croft and Fox, were discussing “the violent overthrow of certain government and law-enforcement components.”
 During these discussions, the two agreed to “unite others in their cause and take violent action against multiple state governments that they believe are violating the U.S. Constitution.”
-They discussed kidnapping Whitmer outside one of her homes.
+One action was kidnapping Whitmer outside one of her homes, according to the affidavit.

 “Snatch and grab, man,” Fox allegedly said in a recorded call from Jul 2020.
 “Grab the fuckin’ Governor.
 Just grab the bitch.
 Because at that point, we do that, dude—it’s over.”

+The news comes after a difficult week in Whitmer’s tenure as governor.
+A decision from the Michigan Supreme Court last Friday effectively knocked down the emergency powers she had been using to try and fight back against the pandemic amid Republican opposition to her decisions.

+The first term Democrat offered stinging criticism of the courts actions in the days that followed, even as Republicans celebrated what they felt was a powerful check on the governor’s executive power in managing the pandemic.
+The hope was that Whitmer would now have to work more with the GOP controlled legislative chambers in the state’s approach to the pandemic.

-Along with 13 other people, investigators state that Crox and Fox gathered in Dublin, Ohio, to discuss their schemes, talking about “creating a society that followed the U.S. Bill of Rights and where they could be self-sufficient.”
-The affidavit states that during this meeting, the group bounced around several different ways to achieve their goals—some peaceful, others violent.
+Along with 13 other people, Crox and Fox gathered in Dublin, Ohio, to discuss their schemes, talking about “creating a society that followed the U.S. Bill of Rights and where they could be self-sufficient,” investigators said.
+During that meeting, the group bounced around several different ways to achieve their goals—some peaceful, others violent, according to the affidavit.

 At one point, several members brought up state authorities they believed were violating the Constitution, including the “government of Michigan and Governor Gretchen Whitmer.”
 As part of their efforts to overthrow these governments, Fox allegedly reached out to a Michigan based militia group that was already being monitored by the FBI and local authorities.
 According to the affidavit, the militia group had previously attempted to obtain “the addresses of local law-enforcement officers.”